Implant Restorations: A Step-by-Step Guide

 By Thomas S. Peterson, MDT, CDT

-Tom has co-authored a practical, step-by-step approach to treatment planning and restoring dental implants, titled: Implant Restorations: A Step-by-Step Guide, 2nd Edition.
+Tom Peterson co-authored with Dr. Carl Drago a practical, step-by-step approach to treatment planning and restoring dental implants.

 By Thomas S. Peterson, MDT, CDT

-CAM StructSURE™ Precision Milled Bars reduce workload in the laboratory, eliminate the risk of investing and casting errors and result in excellent-fitting restorations.
+CAM StructSURE™ Precision Milled Bars [now known as BellaTek] reduce workload in the laboratory, eliminate the risk of investing and casting errors and result in excellent-fitting restorations.
 Laboratories can expect predictable results by outsourcing these frameworks to BIOMET 3i.
 This will allow them to devote the time that they have saved to take on additional work and better utilize their labor dollars.

 Attention to a few key points can enhance the likelihood of having a satisfying experience with BIOMET 3i’s CAM StructSURE Precision Milled Bar fabrication process.

 For predictable results with hybrid prostheses, implants should be placed so that the access holes are 1 to 3mm lingual to the incisal edge of anterior teeth and within the occlusal table of posterior teeth.
 For removable overdentures, implant placement should fall within the borders of the overdenture.
 It is recommended that the aesthetic and functional set-up and try-in of the denture be completed prior to implant placement to ascertain the above information.